momothepikachu/Calorie-Counter/README.md

 ## How to run

+- Download this app
-Down this app and run 'npm install'
+- run 'cd calories' then 'npm install'
+- run 'npm start'